bibikalka1/HP_Z440_Z640_Z840_BIOS_mod/README.md

 A guide and collection of resources on how to mod and flash BIOS to HP Z440, Z640, and Z840.
 The flashing procedure is done with the SOIC8 clip, and no desoldering.
 No need to remove the motherboard either.
-The modded BIOS files have ReSizable Bar, and turbo unlock on v3 Xeons (in progress).
+The modded BIOS files have ReSizable Bar, and turbo unlock on v3 Xeons (not working yet).

 **Disclaimer: I am not responsible if you do brick your computer - you are doing this at your own risk.
-Keep plenty of backups.**
+Keep plenty of backups.
+Be very careful with the SOIC8 clip, and try not to short anything**

 **Credits:**